heavyk/shake-sphere/glossary.md

 - *cap*: something a *head* goes into.
 - *glove*: something that fits tightly around the *fingers* (usually refers to a vagina).
 - *chair*: something that a buttocks sits upon. [also comes with imagery of a man with an erect penis having someone sit on his lap]
-- *bush*: pubic hair. under a bush is usually the vagina, and behind a bush is usually the buttocks.
+- *bush*: pubic hair. "under a bush" is usually the vagina, and "behind a bush" is usually the buttocks.
-- *whipping*: something that you give to a *horse*.
-[I haven't]
+- *whipping*: something that you give to a *horse*. [the image has two qualities: one whipping is to make the *horse* go faster, and the other is just a general beating in the form of *punishment*]
-- *horse*: a powerful steed [usually of mars or the sun]. gods have many of them, and ride them wherever they desire; even through the air: the might and will of the gods, riding both the stallion and the mare.
+- *horse*: a powerful steed [usually of mars or the sun]. gods have many of them, and ride them wherever they desire (even through the air): the might and will of the gods, riding both the stallion and the mare.
-- *business*: sex, which has the intention of gaining *favours* from the partner
+- *business*: sex, which has the intention of gaining *favours* from the *business* *partner*
 - fool:
 - *say*, *tell*, *speak*: to produce *words*.
-- kiss:
+- *kiss*: to place one's *lips* on or around something to show affection.
 - *question*: penis. also produces *answers* (with *words*). big *questions* often times yield good *answers*
 - *answer*: a well-formed responce to the question. [there is confusion in the image because sometimes the answer is a *cup* and sometimes the answer is a lot of *seamen*. the confusion is peobably intentional]
 - *beseech*: to request *words* from your *highness*